 Do you have a jewelry obsession?
 If you’re anything like me, I love hunting for unique versatile pieces that I can keep forever.
 Sometimes, my love for jewelry has made me question my retail therapy.
 One day I realized, “Why don’t I use this guilty pleasure of mine to offer the gift of giving back?”
 It turns out, I have plenty of ways to help the community, just by shopping for jewelry.
 Take a look at how jewelry can impact the world while you accessorize.

 When I discovered the Starfish Project, I fell in love, and not just with their jewelry.
-The Starfish project is an online jewelry store whose initiative helps exploited women in Asia to restore hope, freedom and establish independence.
+The Starfish Project is an online jewelry store whose initiative helps exploited women in Asia to restore hope, freedom, and establish independence.
 Being Asian myself, this initiative hit close to home.
-As you scroll down the page adding rings or necklaces into your cart, the Starfish Project provides a description of one piece’s equivalence, whether it’s the cost of one week of medical care or equal to the cost of reaching out to 24 women.
-What I really love about the Starfish Project is their variety.
+As you scroll down the page adding rings or necklaces into your cart, the Starfish Project describes one piece’s equivalence, whether it’s the cost of one week of medical care or equal to the cost of reaching out to 24 women.
+What I love about the Starfish Project is its variety.
 While I appreciate their minimalist and modern jewelry, I adore the Asian inspiration in some of these pieces.
 I cannot get enough of the Starfish logo and packaging, which reminds me of all the sand dollars I used to collect at the beach.

-Wild Moon takes pride in using natural materials and ethical products such as recycled glass, 100% recycled fine silver, beading and repurposed brass to create handcrafted pieces with an Afrocentric aesthetic.
+This jewelry brand takes pride in using natural materials and ethical products such as recycled glass, 100% recycled fine silver, beading, and repurposed brass to create handcrafted pieces with an Afrocentric aesthetic.
 Wild Moon focuses on working with local artisans and designers from non-profit organizations based in Ghana.
 They also offer jewelry-making workshops through non-profit organizations.

-Brass & Unity is Veteran-owned company that creates unity for veterans suffering mentally, physically and emotionally.
-A portion of their proceeds fund various organizations globally and locally to “change the lives of those who protect ours.”
-They are currently in collaborations with SheHerdPower, Honour House, Light on PTSD and VETS Canada to name a few.
+Brass & Unity is a Veteran-owned company that creates unity for veterans suffering mentally, physically, and emotionally.
+A portion of their proceeds funds various organizations globally and locally to “change the lives of those who protect ours.”
+They are currently in collaborations with SheHerdPower, Honour House, Light on PTSD, and VETS Canada to name a few.
 Their jewelry and sunglasses contain real forged reproduction brass shell casings, etched with their logo.